 RECOMMENDED: New Year's Eve in Los Angeles guide.

 New Year's Eve events in Los Angeles

 Getting out for New Year’s Eve can become one of the priciest dates of the year—especially if you have to pony up for a babysitter.
-But this year, Grand Park (most well-known for its food truck gatherings, lunchtime yoga sessions and summertime concerts) promises to be one of the most family-friendly—and affordable—NYE destinations in the city for the third year in a row.
+But Grand Park (most well-known for its food truck gatherings, lunchtime yoga sessions and summertime concerts) promises to be one of the most family-friendly—and affordable—NYE destinations in the city for the fourth year in a row.
 Flanked by the Music Center and City Hall, every inch of this three-block greenspace will be covered in culture, including City Hall, which will be used as a 22-story canvas for projections of photo-booth pics taken onsite, 3-D projections and a countdown.
-Crowds will rock steady to a soundtrack of DJ-driven tunes, and count down with a new, interactive countdown, featuring 3-D digital video mapping on two sides of City Hall.
+Crowds will rock steady to a soundtrack of DJ-driven tunes and live bands, and count down with a new, interactive countdown, featuring 3-D digital video mapping on two sides of City Hall.
 After an overwhelmingly succesful turnout at its inuagural night, the event was expanded to include nearby city streets, with enough space to accommodate 50,000 people.
 RECOMMENDED: New Year's Eve parties in Los AngelesRead more

-No need to camp out in the cold to see the 127th annual Rose Parade firsthand this New Year's Day.
+No need to camp out in the cold to see the 128th annual Rose Parade firsthand this New Year's Day.
 Instead, watch the LA tradition from home and mosey on over to Sierra Madre Boulevard and Washington Street in Pasadena to view the floats post-parade.
 Once the crowds have died down, view the floats close up.
-The stunning float showcase is a unique opporutnity to see the intricate floral handiwork in person, from just a few feet away.Read more
+The stunning float showcase is a unique opportunity to see the intricate floral handiwork in person, from just a few feet away.Read more